dci-fbw-j-24-e02/The-Competition-Project1/README.md

 Players alternate turns to guess one letter at a time.

 2. **Mistake limit**:
-The number of mistakes allowed depends on the difficulty level chosen.
+The number of allowed incorrect attempts depends on the chosen difficulty level.
 Once a player exceeds the limit, they lose the game.

 3. **Winning condition**:
-If a player successfully guesses the entire word within the allowed mistakes, they win.
+If a player successfully guesses the entire word within the allowed attempts limit, they win.

 4. **Time limit**:
 Each player has 30 seconds to make their guess.
-Failure to guess within the time limit counts as a mistake, and the turn automatically passes to the next player.
+Failure to guess within the time limit counts as a incorrect attempt, and the turn automatically passes to the next player.